shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## Working with more than one root folder

 Ideally your facility would want to be optimized for specific tasks and for processing those tasks.
 Shotgun helps you with both.
 You can work with more than one root folder to optimize things like video playback for dailies on one server and interactive processing on another.

 What if you want to share files with a client?
-The easiest way is to give them a link to view the content on your server and create a share drive specifically for that reason while keep your work files in a secure drive somewhere else.
+The easiest way is to give them a link to view the content on your server and create a share drive specifically for that reason.
 You wouldn't want them to see what else you might be working on.
-Here's how to do [that](https://support.shotgunsoftware.com/hc/en-us/articles/219040478-How-do-I-convert-my-project-from-a-single-root-to-a-multi-root-configuration-).

-You can see how cloning a configuration and customizing it for a specific task is important as well as setting things up to work more effectively.
+Keeping your work files in a secure drive while giving your clients access somewhere else is ideal.
+Shotgun provides a way to do just [that](https://support.shotgunsoftware.com/hc/en-us/articles/219040478-How-do-I-convert-my-project-from-a-single-root-to-a-multi-root-configuration-).

+Cloning a configuration: copying your configuration, creating a sandbox, and safely editing, extending, and testing before pushing the new configuration live are important aspects of managing Shotgun Toolkit.
+Shotgun helps you with streamlining production and managing your pipeline while Shotgun Toolkit provides a way to setup the environments for artists to work and interact with content more effectively while also providing efficient ways to interact with your facility.

 Jump into the next getting started guide.
 [Editing a Pipeline Configuration](link)